ad-si/RosettaGit/content/tasks/greatest_common_divisor.md

 }
 ```

-{{out}}
-Same either way.
+Output:

 ```txt
 > print(50 %gcd% 75)
 [1] 25
 ```

 ## Racket

 Racket provides a built-in gcd function.
 Here's a program that computes the gcd of 14 and 63:

 ```racket
 #lang racket